 Christine A. Rabinak, PhD, Assistant Professor & Lab Director

-I am an Assistant Professor (tenure-track) in the Departments of Pharmacy Practice, Psychiatry & Behavioral Neurosciences, Pharmaceutical Sciences, and the Translational Neuroscience Program at Wayne State University.
+I am an Assistant Professor (tenure-track) in the Departments of Pharmacy Practice, Psychiatry & Behavioral Neurosciences, Pharmaceutical Sciences, the Translational Neuroscience Program, and the Merrill Palmer Skillman Institute at Wayne State University.
 I received my PhD in Biopsychology from the University of Michigan in 2009 under the mentorship of Dr. Steve Maren.
 Following my graduate work, I was accepted as a Postdoctoral Translational Scholar in the Michigan Institute for Clinical & Health Research (MICHR), an NIH- supported institutional multidisciplinary career development award designed to foster the development of individuals with a PhD in biomedical science disciplines for independent careers in translational research.
 I carried this work out in the Psychiatric Affective Neuroimaging Laboratory and Trauma, Stress, & Anxiety Research Group within the Department of Psychiatry at the University of Michigan and the Mental Health Service at the Veterans Administration Healthcare System in Ann Arbor under the mentorship of Drs.
 K. Luan Phan, Israel Liberzon, and James Abelson.
 The focus of my current research is to build on my recent work on the neural circuits involved in regulating extinction of fear memories using a rodent model and translate it to humans, to better dissect the neural mechanisms of fear memory-related psychiatric conditions.

 Hilary Marusak, PhD, Postdoctoral Research Fellow

 I am a Postdoctoral Fellow in the Department of Pharmacy Practice.
-I received my PhD in Translational Neuroscience from Wayne State University School of Medicine in 2016 under the mentorship of Dr. Moriah Thomason.
+I received my PhD in Translational Neuroscience from Wayne State University School of Medicine in 2016.
 My PhD research was focused on understanding the impact of early emotional trauma on brain and behavioral development in children and young adolescents.
 In that research, we identified structural and functional changes in the emotion centers of the brain.
 These changes may predispose some children to later emotional problems, particularly for children reared in socioeconomically disadvantaged settings.
 My postdoctoral work with Dr. Christine Rabinak will expand on those findings mechanistically - testing how early violence and/or abuse impacts the learning and regulation of fear memories.
 Another area of interest is medical trauma: we hope to understand the impact of the childhood cancer experience (cancer treatments, concerns about safety) on brain and behavioral development of the child, and on the family as a whole.

 Craig Peters, Research Technologist